RJ/erlang-spdy/README.md

 Now go to `http://localhost:6121/` in the new Chrome window.

+You can view stats on Chrome's SPDY status at chrome://net-internals/#spdy **However**, it crashes with --use-spdy=no-ssl unless you have a very recent version.
+I'm testing with stunnel and https, and it works fine when Chrome is started with --use-spdy=ssl

 ### OS X example
     /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --use-spdy=no-ssl --new-window --user-data-dir=/tmp/foo http://localhost:6121/